Shubham0315/Terraform/Day5-Provisioners/README.md

 Provisioners Theory
 -
 - We used provisioners to execute and implement actions during creation.
-- While creating EC2 we copied file and executed commands.
+- While creating EC2 we copied file on EC2 and executed commands on it.
 - So provisioners lets us to copy things or execute actions at time of creation or destroy.

 - As devops engineers, we see challenges with terraform.
 Here we created EC2 but we were not able to install python if we dont use provisioners.